OleVik/grav-plugin-presentation/README.md

 As demonstrated by the `content`, `parser`, and `styles` options above, you can fairly easily extend the behavior of the plugin.
 For example, if you install the [Presentation Deckset Plugin](https://github.com/OleVik/grav-plugin-presentation-deckset/), you could set this to `parser: 'DecksetParser'` to use the [Deckset](https://www.deckset.com/)-syntax.
 Addons written this way must implement the correspond interface, and extend the base class provided by the plugin.
 Eg., `class DecksetParser extends Parser implements ParserInterface`.

+## TODO

+- Shortcode-syntax for nested properties passed to setStyle()
+- Presentation-shortcode (iframe)

 ## Credits

 - Grav [presentation](https://github.com/OleVik/grav-plugin-presentation)-plugin is written by [Ole Vik](https://github.com/OleVik)